mcascardi/MySQL-Maint/README.md

 The backups are bzipped and are named with the date of creation.

 ## How does it work ?
-Each time the script is called (with @-b@ option), it creates a new backup of each database in the 'current' folder.
+Each time the script is called (with `-b` option), it creates a new backup of each database in the 'current' folder.
 If the daily backup doesn't exist, the backup is copied from 'current' to 'daily'.
 Once a week, the same test is done for the 'weekly' backup, and so one for the monthly backup.

 The current backups are stored during 24 hours.<br />
 The daily backups are stored during 7 days.<br />